GMC Airbag Light On: Symptoms, Causes, & Troubleshooting

 The Airbag Control Module can be located below the vehicle’s center console, beneath the driver’s seat, or under the car stereo.

 The Airbag Control Module is the system’s most important component because it controls the airbags and is connected to the sensors.
-The airbag module is the one that controls the airbags whether to deploy or not to deploy in an event of a collision.
+The airbag module controls whether or not the airbags will deploy in the event of a collision.
 If the module malfunctions, the airbag light will illuminate.
-Some possible causes why airbag module fails is because of damaged wiring, water damage, and not being installed properly.
+Some possible causes of the airbag module failure are damaged wiring, water damage, and improper installation.

-The airbag module needs to be reset when the airbags have been deployed, and if major issues occur on the module, resetting it is not a solution, and it should be replaced with a new one.
+The airbag module needs to be reset when the airbags have been deployed.
+If major issues occur on the module, resetting it is not a solution; it should be replaced with a new one.
 You’ll need a scanner that can run through the airbag system to diagnose a faulty airbag module and an airbag module expert to guide you if you need to reset or replace the module.

 Faulty Clock Spring